David Sousa (footballer, born 1980)

-Francisco David Sousa Franquelo (born 3 February 1980) is a Spanish former footballer who played as an attacking midfielder.
+Francisco David Sousa Franquelo (born 3 February 1980) is a Spanish former professional footballer who played as an attacking midfielder.

-Football career
+Club career

-A youth graduate from Real Madrid who never made it past the B-side, Sousa played his first La Liga match for Real Valladolid (on loan from Madrid) on 31 August 2002, in a 1–0 away win against Racing de Santander.
-After another season with Valladolid – which now held the totality of the player's rights – which ended in relegation, he would play two further campaigns in the second division, subsequently joining Getafe CF, a team from the capital outskirts, for 2006–07's top flight.
+Sousa was born in Málaga, Andalusia.
+A Real Madrid youth graduate who never made it past the B side as a senior, he played his first La Liga match for Real Valladolid (on loan from Madrid) on 31 August 2002, in a 1–0 away win against Racing de Santander.
+After another season with Valladolid – which now held the totality of the player's rights – ended in relegation, he would spend two further campaigns in the Segunda División, subsequently joining Getafe CF, a club from the capital outskirts, for 2006–07's top flight.

-Sousa appeared sparingly for Getafe during two-and-a-half seasons, scoring twice in a 2–4 loss at RCD Mallorca on 7 October 2007.
-He featured in no games whatsoever in the first part of 2008–09, which led to a January 2009 loan to Rayo Vallecano in the second level.
+Sousa appeared sparingly for Getafe over two and a half seasons, scoring twice in a 4–2 loss at RCD Mallorca on 7 October 2007.
+He featured in no games whatsoever in the first part of 2008–09, which led to a January 2009 loan to second-tier Rayo Vallecano.

-In late July 2009, Sousa was released by Getafe and continued in division two, moving to Albacete Balompié and being relegated in his second year.
-In late January 2012, aged nearly 32, he moved abroad for the first time in his career, joining several compatriots at Nea Salamis Famagusta FC in the Cypriot First Division.
+In summer 2009, Sousa was released by Getafe but continued in the second division, signing with Albacete Balompié and being relegated in his second year.
+In late January 2012, aged 31, he moved abroad for the first time in his career, joining several compatriots at Nea Salamis Famagusta FC in the Cypriot First Division.